Afonja: The Rise -The Deception of the Author… Historical fiction my foot!

 Finally, I think everyone who can make sense of written words should buy, read and keep the book for the coming generations .

-Moruff Adenekan works with Black House Media -a Strategic PR and Communications firm operating from Lagos, Nigeria.
+Moruff Adenekan is a Strategic PR and Communications Consultant in Nigeria.